FRANCISTOWN: A 36-year-old Zimbabwean man appeared in court on Tuesday for allegedly raping his girlfriend.

 The prosecutor Zibo Siwela told the court that he has filed a summary of evidence, which he has also served the accused with.

 Mpofu then asked the prosecution to tell him how many witnesses would be called to testify against him in relation to the charge.

 Mpofu said so after he realised that there were some discrepancies in the medical report and forensic evidence that the prosecution gave him.

 He said: “The names of the complainant in the medical report and forensic report (DNA results) are different.
-I want to know if the DNA results will be used
+I want to know if the DNA results will be used as part of evidence”.

 In response to what Mpofu said, Siwela admitted that there was a lack of compatibility between the names of the complainant in the medical report and forensic report (DNA results).

 He attributed the discrepancy to the doctor who completed the medical report.

 Siwela added: “We therefore pray for another date of mention to be set to enable us to correct the discrepancy”.